zerodytrash/TikTok-Live-Connector/README.md

 The `WebcastWebClient` object is used to access TikTok's internal API routes.
 This object is available via the `webClient` property of the `TikTokLiveConnection` object.

-The following routes are bundled with the client:
+The following routes come bundled with the client:

-- `public readonly fetchRoomInfo: FetchRoomInfoRoute;`
+- `fetchRoomInfo: FetchRoomInfoRoute;`
-- `public readonly sendRoomChat: SendRoomChatRoute;`
+- `sendRoomChat: SendRoomChatRoute;`
-- `public readonly fetchRoomInfoFromApiLive: FetchRoomInfoFromApiLiveRoute;`
+- `fetchRoomInfoFromApiLive: FetchRoomInfoFromApiLiveRoute;`
-- `public readonly fetchRoomInfoFromHtml: FetchRoomInfoFromHtmlRoute;`
+- `fetchRoomInfoFromHtml: FetchRoomInfoFromHtmlRoute;`
-- `public readonly fetchSignedWebSocketFromEuler: FetchSignedWebSocketFromEulerRoute;`
+- `fetchSignedWebSocketFromEuler: FetchSignedWebSocketFromEulerRoute;`
-- `public readonly fetchRoomIdFromEuler: FetchRoomIdFromEulerRoute;`
+- `fetchRoomIdFromEuler: FetchRoomIdFromEulerRoute;`
-- `public readonly fetchRoomInfoFromEuler: FetchRoomInfoFromEulerRoute;`
+- `fetchRoomInfoFromEuler: FetchRoomInfoFromEulerRoute;`

 ## Accessing 3rd-Party Routes

 The `WebcastWebClient` comes bundled with an instance of `EulerSigner`, a 3rd-party library that provides the WebSocket connection URL used to connect to TikTok LIVE.

-This is publicly accessible via `connection.webClient.webSigner` and exposes a ton of 3rd-party routes related to TikTok LIVE.
+This is publicly accessible via `connection.webClient.webSigner` and exposes additional 3rd-party routes related to TikTok LIVE.

+### Example 1: Fetching Rate Limits

 For example, here's how you can fetch the rate limits for your current API key: